-To use remote authentication within a virtual server, you should assign an authentication rule to it as a request rule.
+To use remote authentication within a virtual server, assign an authentication rule to it as a request rule.
 This rule should contain a call to the function auth.query() with the arguments shown here:

-'''

 auth.query( authenticator, user, [password] );

-'''

 This queries the named authenticator for information about user and, if supplied, checks that password matches the password on record for that user.
-It returns a hash containing two values, OK and Error, which are set according to the results of the verification.
+It returns a hash containing two values, "OK" and "Error", which are set according to the results of the verification.
 The result can also contain additional information returned by the authenticator, such as the Distinguished Name of the user that was queried.
-Please refer to the TrafficScript Reference for more details.
+Refer to the TrafficScript Reference for more details.